 This thermal imager (30 Hz, 206x156 pixels sensor) is ideal for finding people in total darkness or when vision is compromised by foliage, smoke, dust, bright lights, glare, fog, rain or shadows.
 A HD version (25 Hz, 320x240 pixels) is also available that has markedly improved long range performance.
 It uses a CR123 battery which provides more than 10 hours of operation.
 Leupold

-Leupold's affordable VX-R series scopes have all the features needed for sharpshooters.
-We favor the mid sized 2-7x33mm (12.7 oz, 1x CR2032) as it has a wide field of view at low power (essential for close range use), while 7x is adequate for most long range use.
-It is fitted with the illuminated FireDot Duplex reticle.
-It can be fitted with CDS elevation dials to match your load.
+Leupold's affordable Mark 3HD series scopes have all the features needed for sharpshooters.
+We favor the compact 1.5-5x20mm (13.1 oz, 1x CR2032) as it has a wide field of view at low power (essential for close range use), while 5x is adequate for most long range use.
+Most have an illuminated reticle (we prefer the simple but versatile illuminated FireDot TMR reticle).
 Leupold

 Ops-Core 'FAST Bump High Cut Helmet' [ lightweight bump helmet ]

 This vented non-ballistic bump helmet was designed for recce operations, search & rescue, fast roping and climbing, and has a superb chinstrap suspension system that does a great job in stabilizing NVDs like the AN/PVS-14 (use an Ops-Core Counterweight to balance the helmet).
 Unvented ballistic helmets are heavy, trap heat, and will not stop rifle bullets at normal engagement ranges.
 Ops-Core